fmitch/recipes/src/main-courses/peanut-sauce-chicken-and-noodles.md

   - Grandma Elaine
   - chicken
   - noodles
+category:
+  - meats
 authors:
   - name: Elaine Mitchell
     avatar: ":cook:"

 ---

-# Analaine's Home Cooking: Kate's Peanut Sauce w/ Chicken & Noodles
+# Kate's Peanut Sauce w/ Chicken & Noodles - AHC
+From Analaine's Home Cooking

 My granddaughter Kate is becoming quite an excellent cook, due in part by helping her dad in the kitchen, and being willing to experiment and try new things.